mattermost/docs/source/process/feature-release.md

 The final release is cut - RC cuts and bug fixes should be completed by this date.
 Only urgent and critical issues are considered for fixing.

+Review the [Release Features & Bugs Quality Gate Guidelines](https://docs.google.com/document/d/1QxB_A1qkEJBKAvQpRa7JiSQLZhwg6HAEajNRNa7ldGg/edit) for reference.

 1. **(Team) Daily Release Update Meeting**
     - Continue to triage Jira tickets
     - If no blocking issues are found, PM, Dev and QA sign off on the release and plan to cut final
 2. QA Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
+    - Verify that the final translations PR for the release is submitted
+    - Confirm Changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
+      - If there is a security fix, confirm the Changelog recommends upgrade, with a note mentioning the security level and thanking the security researcher
     - Verify all PRs and tickets for the release have been tested / closed
     - Verify Selenium server was put on final RC and build passed
     - Verify smoke tests on platform and RN apps all passed
     - Post QA approval in Release Discussion channel
-4. PM GitLab Relationship Owner:
+3. PM GitLab Relationship Owner:
     - Work with a developer to submit GitLab MR [following this process](https://docs.mattermost.com/process/gitlab-process.html#merge-requests) and [test the upgrade](https://docs.google.com/document/d/1mbeu2XXwCpbz3qz7y_6yDIYBToyY2nW0NFZq9Gdei1E/edit#heading=h.ncq9ltn04isg) once the GitLab MR is merged and included in their RC.
 5. Dev Ops:
     - Update Redux before each RC and Final build
     - Test upgrade from previous version to current version, following the [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with database upgrades on both MySQL and Postgres
     - Test upgrade from Team Edition to Enterprise edition based on the [Upgrade Guide](https://docs.mattermost.com/administration/upgrade.html#upgrade-team-edition-to-enterprise-edition)
     - Review any changes made to install guides, and test if necessary
-    - Tag a new release (e.g. 1.1.0) and runs an official build which should be essentially identical to the last RC
+    - Tag a new release (e.g. 1.1.0) and run an official build which should essentially be identical to the last RC
     - Verify the hashes (SHA-1, SHA-256 and md5) and GPG signatures are correct for both Team Edition and Enterprise Edition.
     - Ensure [Security Policies](https://docs.mattermost.com/process/security.html) page has been updated
     - Update dependancies after release branch is cut in `mattermost-server`, `mattermost-webapp`, `desktop`, `mattermost-mobile` and `mattermost-redux`